maryamirshad04/AVWM/README.md

 # AVWM - A Virtual Waiting Menu 🍽️

-**AVWM (A Virtual Waiting Menu)** is a fully functional, full-stack restaurant web application designed to bring the dine-in experience online.
+**AVWM (A Virtual Waiting Menu)** is a fully functional, full stack restaurant web application designed to bring the dine-in experience online.
 Built using **React.js**, **Node.js with Express**, and **SQL**, AVWM provides users with a seamless platform to browse menus, place orders, and manage their cart with ease.

 ---